-REMARKS If a vector of breakpoints is specified, a final breakpoint equal to the maximum
+REMARKS If a vector of breakpoints is specified, a final breakpoint equal to the maximum value of x will be added if the maximum breakpoint value is smaller.

 If a number of categories is specified, the data will be divided into v evenly spaced categories.